christran85-cyber/enterprise-security-operations-lab/README.md

 0.0.0.0:3000->3000/tcp
 ```

-SOC-Kali was then able to regain access to the application.
+SOC-Kali regained access to the application after the recovery.

 This restored the assessment environment without reinstalling or recreating Juice Shop.

 ---

-# 11. Troubleshooting Lesson
+# 10. Troubleshooting Workflow

-The application outage provided an additional troubleshooting exercise that became part of the security assessment.
+The application outage provided an additional troubleshooting exercise as part of the assessment.

-The troubleshooting workflow was:

 ```text
 Scanner Connection Failure